shopsys/shopsys/utils/license-acknowledgements-generator/template.md

 {{ placeholder.storefrontNpm }}

-## Images and libraries installed for a full run of Shopsys Framework on Docker
+## Images and libraries installed for a full run of Shopsys Platform on Docker
 These images and packages are configured in `docker-compose.yml` and in `Dockerfile`.
 We do not redistribute these packages, we are only referencing them to download, user agrees to download these images by pulling and building images done by `docker-compose up` or `docker build`.

 ### Postgres